 OK, so what's a book doctor?

-Book doctors do what editors used to do, back in the slower paced olden days (as my kids like to call the 40s, 50s and early 60s).
+Book doctors do what editors used to do, back in the slower paced "olden days," when books took longer to go through publishing process.
 Book doctors will read your manuscript, analyze it for serious problems in structure and content (plus characterization, dialog and plot in fiction), then offer specific solutions for correcting those problems.
 If you want or need a book doctor, you would do so before any of the above editors see it.